snowdj/quantitativeThoughts/_posts/2014-08-02-AWS_Tutorial1.md

 ### <a name="topic3"></a>Creating and Managing Key-Pairs for EC2

-Amazon EC2 Key Pairs (commonly called an "SSH key pair"), is need to be able to Launch and connect to an instance on AWS cloud.
-If no Key pairs is used when launching the instances, the user will not be able to ssh login into his/her instance.
+Amazon EC2 Key Pairs (commonly called an "SSH key pair"), are needed to be able to Launch and connect to an instance on AWS cloud.
+If no Key pairs are used when launching the instances, the user will not be able to ssh login into his/her instance.

 Amazon offers 2 options: 1.
 The possibility of using it's service to create a key-pair for you; where you download the private key to your local machine 2.
 Uploading your own public key to be used.